Embattled EPA head Pruitt faces more questions

 Breaking News Emails

-WASHINGTON — An Environmental Protection Agency lawyer says he wasn't given the full facts when he ruled there was no ethics violation in Administrator Scott Pruitt's lease of a bargain-priced condo — the latest in a string of troubles that have dogged the agency head.
+WASHINGTON — An EPA lawyer says he wasn't given all the facts when he ruled that there was no ethics violation in Administrator Scott Pruitt's lease of a bargain-priced condo while new reports surfaced Thursday of questionable conduct — the latest in a string of snowballing troubles dogging the agency head.

 EPA ethics lawyer Kevin Minoli issued an opinion last week saying Pruitt was paying fair-market value.
 But in a letter dated Wednesday, Minoli said that was based on the assumption that Pruitt occupied only one bedroom for $50 a night, as outlined in the lease.